KD milestones

 1959

-The passenger ship "Berlin" was built to replace the decommissioned steamer "Kaiser Wilhelm".
+The passenger ship "Berlin" is being built to replace the decommissioned steamship "Kaiser Wilhelm."

 1959